 In recent work, she is especially drawn to a new process that allows her to manipulate and participate in creating her own “big bangs” by combining powdered pigment and baking soda with vinegar and infusing that reaction into sheets of handmade paper.
 Along with this process, she adapts Ukrainian folk art traditions from her ancestry such as the use of embroidery, color symbolism, and natural dyes to create work that is simultaneously celestial and tangible, immense and intimate.

-Erin Malkowski is a Philadelphia book artist, printmaker, and graphic designer, as well as a book conservation technician.
-Erin received her Bachelor of Fine Arts in Printmaking and Graphic Design from Minnesota State University Moorhead in 2010, and completed her Master of Fine Arts in Book Arts and Printmaking from University of the Arts in 2014.
+Erin Malkowski is local a book artist, printmaker, graphic designer, and book conservation technician.
+Erin received her Bachelor of Fine Arts with an emphasis in Printmaking and Graphic Design from Minnesota State University Moorhead in 2010, and completed her Master of Fine Arts in Book Arts and Printmaking from University of the Arts in 2014.